hongshuochen/2021Spring-EE599-HW1/README.md

 *Rules of the climb stairs*\
 You are climbing a staircase.
 It takes n steps to reach the top.
 Each time you can either climb 1 or 2 steps.

+If there is 0 stair, there is 0 way to the top.
+For negative input, please return -1.

 For example, if the stairs number is 4(n = 4), it should have 5 ways to the top.\
 1 + 1 + 1 + 1\
 1 + 1 + 2\